by Rustic Escentuals

 Stir slowly until the mica and soap is well mixed.

-Add 7 ml of Lemon Meringue Fragrance Oil and stir until everything is blended well.
+Add 7 ml of Lemon Curd Fragrance Oil and stir until everything is blended well.

 Make sure the first layer is hardened sufficiently to take the 2nd pour.
 Spritz the first layer with alcohol.
 This will help the layers adhere to each other.
 Pour the “lemon filling” into each cavity leaving approximately 1/2″ – 3/4″ at the top.
 Set aside for approximately 20 to 30 minutes to allow soap to set enough to support the 3rd layer.